conradbez/streamlit-auth0-example/README.md

 Deploy to Streamlit
-- Create `.env` file and populate like this
+- Populate `./.streamlit/secrets.toml` like this

 ```
 clientId = "xxxxxxxxxxxx"